 - Where to Stay: Axel Hotel Guldsmeden offers four-star luxury in a convenient location.

-Springtime in Obidos, Portugal
+Spring flowers in Obidos, Portugal

 A small fortified town in the countryside north of Lisbon, Obidos is a common day trip for tourists seeking traditional houses and medieval walls.
 Obidos is no stranger to greenery with rose bushes lining its streets and private gardens about.
 But the town is also squarely situated within cherry-growing country used to create the delicious local liquor of ginja.